OpenEvalProject/evals/manuscripts/elife-13876/v1/manuscript.md

 Through mutagenesis, domain deletions and domain substitutions, our study provides insights into the interactions that stabilize VEGFR-2 dimers in the plasma membrane in the absence of ligand.
 First, there are sequence-specific contacts between the TM domains in the dimers.
 In particular, at least one of the amino acids E764, T771, or F778 participates in helix-helix contacts, as the substitution of these three amino acids with Ile changed the structure and the stability of the EC+TM VEGFR-2 dimers in the absence of ligand.
 Second, these dimers are further stabilized by contacts between the IC domains, since the removal of the IC domains decreased dimer stability by 2.7 kcal.mole-1.
 Therefore, specific interactions between the IC domains regulate receptor dimerization and ensure control of receptor activity in the absence of ligand.
 Thus, our observations that VEGFR-2 phosphorylation can take place in the absence of ligand, along with the FRET results, point to a significant role of the IC domains in dimer stabilization.
 Third, we discovered a new role for domains D4 and D7 in unliganded VEGFR-2 dimerization, by showing that they stabilize VEGFR-2 dimers in the absence of ligand.
 Indeed, the substitution of Ig-domains D4 or D7 significantly altered both dimerization and Intrinsic FRET in the absence of ligand.
 Fourth, we showed that the wild-type VEGFR-2 EC domain, as a whole, inhibits receptor dimerization, as inferred from the fact that deletion of the entire EC domain increased the stability of the dimers by 1.4 kcal.mole-1.
 Overall, this work documents a complex role for the EC domain in VEGFR-2 dimer stabilization and establishes the existence of specific dimer stabilizing contacts in the EC, the TM, and the IC domains of VEGFR-2.

-## Ligand binding promotes reorientation of the receptors in the dimer
+### Ligand binding promotes reorientation of the receptors in the dimer

 To monitor ligand-induced conformational changes in the TM domain, we performed experiments with truncated VEGFR-2 constructs carrying fluorescent proteins attached via flexible (GGS)5 linkers to the C-termini of the TM domains.
 The Intrinsic FRET decreased from 0.61 to 0.42, corresponding to an increase in separation between the fluorescent proteins in these dimers from 49 to 56 Å, upon ligand binding.
 This reflects an increase in the spatial separation between the TM domain C-termini by 7 Å in response to ligand binding.

-Through mutagenesis analysis, we gained information about the structural changes in the TM domain of the VEGFGR-2 dimers that occur in response to ligand binding (see
+Through mutagenesis analysis, we gained information about the structural changes in the TM domain of the VEGFGR-2 dimers that occur in response to ligand binding (see Figure 8).
+The configuration of the TM domain of the ligand-free EC+TM VEGFR-2 dimer was consistent with the published NMR spectroscopy-derived structural model of isolated wild-type VEGFR-2 TM domain dimers in lipid bicelles (Manni et al., 2014b).
+Ligand binding induces a rotation of the TM helices, leading to the engagement of at least one of the amino acids N762, V769, G770 in the helix-helix interface.
+These residues were chosen for mutagenesis because they face away from the TM helix interface in the NMR-derived model for the wild-type (Manni et al., 2014b).
+Substitution of these residues by Ile had no effect on dimerization in the absence of ligand, but had a significant effect in the presence of ligand.

 ![Figure 8.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig8-v1.jpg)

 **Figure 8.:** VEGFR-2 pre-dimerizes in the absence of ligand.
 Under physiological conditions, corresponding to 10 to 100 VEGFR-2 molcules per square micron, 30 to 60% of the receptors are dimeric.
 The dimers are stabilized by homotypic contacts in D4-7 in the EC domain, TM interactions that involve amino acids E764, T771, and/or F778, and contacts between the intracellular domains.
 The EC domain, as a whole, inhibits dimerization.
 The ligand-free dimers are phosphorylated, to a low degree.
 (B) Ligand binding induces a rotation in the TM helices and the formation of a different TM dimer configuration, such that amino acids E764, T771, and F778 now face the lipid membrane, away from the TM dimer interface.
 These structural changes increase the separation between the C-termini of the TM helices, promoting an increase in receptor phosphorylation and activation.
-Contacts between D4 and D7 persist in the ligand-bound state.DOI: http://dx.doi.org/10.7554/eLife.13876.018
+Contacts between D4 and D7 persist in the ligand-bound state.

 The TM domains link the ligand-binding EC domains to the IC domains and are thus expected to play a role in the activation of the intracellular kinase in response to ligand binding.
 Previous NMR studies of in vitro produced RTK TM peptides, inserted into lipid bicelles or detergent micelles, have suggested the existence of two sets of mutually exclusive helix-helix contacts (Bocharov et al., 2008; Li et al., 2010; Fleishman et al., 2002).
 These observations have been interpreted as evidence that RTK TM domains can form at least two structurally and functionally different dimers.
 Yet, there have been no direct experimental data demonstrating a structural change in the VEGFR-2 TM domain dimer configuration in the plasma membrane, in response to ligand binding, so far.
 Here, we directly observed such a structural change using our quantitative FRET methodology which allowed us to monitor the response of the receptor dimer to ligand binding from the cytoplasmic side of the membrane.
 FRET is extremely sensitive to the distance between the fluorescent proteins, which we measure with 1 Å precision.